 - Consistent toileting time

-- Prevent chronic constipation which can cause problems later in life and
+- Prevent chronic constipation which can cause problems later in life, and

-- To maximise self-esteem and social development.
+- Encourage self-esteem and social development.

 What goes in must come out